AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### New interface and method for Application Server module

 State management has been enabled for all GraphQL APIs (excluding B2B and service-related processes).
 The 2.4.7-beta1 release introduces a new PHP application server that is implemented on a Swoole PHP extension.
 This application server enables Adobe Commerce to maintain state between Commerce GraphQL API requests and eliminates the need for request bootstrapping.
-By sharing state among processes, API requests become significantly more efficient, and API response times potentially decrease by 50 to 60 milliseconds.
+By sharing application state among processes, API requests become significantly more efficient, and API response times potentially decrease by 50 to 60 milliseconds.

 The `ResetAfterRequestInterface` interface and `_resetState()` method were added to enable the PHP application server.
 The `__debugInfo()` method was also added to fix issues with `var_dump` calls.